philosophy

 A moment to pause and reflect on the beauty around you as the sun slips beneath the horizon.

-passion fruit x orange blossom x jasmine x lemon verbena
+Smells like: meyer lemon x orange blossom x jasmine x fresh rain

 Technical Info: